akcozlem/manual-qa-portfolio/ecommerce/test-cases/checkout-test-cases.md

 **Expected Result:**
 - Checkout page loads successfully
-- Page load time is within acceptable limits
+- Page load time is acceptable and does not impact user experience